-The company saw a decrease in sales in the first half of 2018 as compared to first half of 2017.
+The company saw a decrease in sales in the first nine months of 2018 as compared to 2017.
 The decrease in product sales is primarily due to the loss of customer EGU's that were shut down as a result of competitive disadvantages to other EGU's, optimization efforts with our customers, as well as lower capacity factors seen at some customer sites resulting in decreased product needed to keep our customers in MATS compliance.